Daniel Rudd: Later career

 By the end of his journalism career, Rudd had gone through many personal changes and found it best if he moved to the South and sought work in Mississippi and Arkansas.
 Rudd also may have been attracted to the South because of the economic opportunities that had opened up, allowing Black people to get cheap land.
 He worked in Bolivar County, Mississippi, as a lumber mill manager, and eventually he went to work for Scott Bond, Arkansas' first Black millionaire.

 Rudd later found himself working as a business manager, accountant, inventor, and teacher.
 After a while, Rudd started to notice that the movement toward equality for African Americans was moving at a very slow pace, prompting him to accept Booker T. Washington’s self-help philosophy.
 That philosophy emphasized creating and building up businesses instead of the faith and churches, to achieve maximum economic advancement toward growth and change.
 That philosophy of self-help did not last very long after Rudd was invited to and participated at the NAACP convention in Cleveland in 1919.

 Death

 In 1932 Rudd suffered a stroke, after which his family brought him back to his childhood home.
-He passed away there on December 3, 1933, at the age of 79.
+He died there on December 3, 1933, at the age of 79.

 He is buried in St. Joseph's Cemetery, adjacent to Rudd's childhood parish of the same name (now the Basilica of Saint Joseph Proto-Cathedral).